gato-gordo/ui_architecture_tools_processes/README.md

 ---------------
 [Google Design][gd]

-[Material Up][matup] - daily updates of new mobile and web material designs in production.
+[Material Up][matup] - Daily updates of new mobile and web apps that use material design principles in production.
 Has a newsletter and twitter feed associated it with it.

 [Material UI][reactmat] - For React